 Here at Cook Roofing Company, we provide all of our valued customers with the highest quality support and treatment.
 Cook Roofing Company provides free roof inspections.
 We back all our work with a Lifetime Workmanship Warranty, so you know we'll be around, and we don't take shortcuts.
 Call 816-680-6996 now!

-Not only do Cook Roofing Company professionals understand how roofs are built, but when it comes to many other aspects of construction and repairs on your commercial or residential property in Orrick, MO, Cook Roofing Company will make sure that all the work is done right, so that your property looks great and is secure and dry again for years to come.
+Not only do Cook Roofing Company professionals understand how roofs are built, but when it comes to many other aspects of construction and repairs on your commercial or residential property in Orrick, Cook Roofing Company will make sure that all the work is done right, so that your property looks great and is secure and dry again for years to come.
 Call today at 816-680-6996 to experience the Cook Roofing Company difference!

 Different Types Of Shingle Roofs

 What type of roof do you have?
 If you're looking for a new roof, there are many different options to choose from.
 The most common roofs are asphalt shingles, metal, and flat roofs.
 Flat roofs are used where the pitch or slope is flat or nearly flat.
 Neither shingles nor metal are good for roof slopes lower than 0.5/12 (a half-inch of rise or less, per every 12 inches of run or horizontal surface).
 Asphalt shingles come in a variety of colors and styles that can match your home perfectly!
 Metal is an excellent choice if your home has steep pitches because it's lightweight and durable.
 There are many options available to you, and it's up to you to decide which you want for your home.

 Asphalt shingles have a different style and thickness as their defining characteristics.
 Modern Asphalt roofs us composition laminated shingles like fiberglass mat embedded with an asphalt compound.